IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 sidebar_sort_order: 800
 ---

+> _There is no favorable wind for the sailor who doesn’t know where to go_ - Seneca

 ## Introduction
-The _Ithaca_ platform runs several automated, systematic investment strategies, and sends emails to the subscribers every time a strategy detects that a rebalance of the portfolio is necessary.
+_Ithaca_ is the pool of systematic investment strategies we originally developed to invest our own money. _Ithaca_ has evolved over the years into a platform that runs several automated, systematic investment strategies, and sends emails to the subscribers every time a strategy detects that a rebalance of the portfolio is necessary.
 An overview of all strategies is [here](/category/strategies).

 Systematic investment strategies have several advantages over discretionary ones:
 1. investment decisions are not based on emotions